IRCAD-IHU/sight-doc/SAD/src/ErrorHandling.rst

     } Icons;

-Last, for less intrusive notifications and a more modern approach to give user feedback, we also provide support for notifications.This mechanism can be used in two ways.
+Last, for less intrusive notifications and a more modern approach to give user feedback, we also provide support for notifications.
+This mechanism can be used in two ways.
 The first way is to use a library function, directly from your C++ code:

 .. code-block:: cpp